JosephM101/Force-Windows-11-Install/README.md

 #### NOTE: For the best experience, copy the Windows 11 ISO you want to use to the directory of the repository.
 - In the repository directory, run `env.bat`.
 This will open up a new elevated PowerShell window in the repository.
 - Type `.\Win11-TPM-RegBypass.ps1` in the PowerShell window, but don't hit Enter just yet.
-- Follow up with `-Win11Image`.
+- Follow up with `-Source`.
 This is where you're going to define the location of the Windows 11 ISO you want to use.
-(May later be changed to `-Source`).
 So, copy the full filename of the ISO image you copied to the repository directory, and paste it in the PowerShell window.
-- Lastly, we need to define `-DestinationImage`; the output ISO.
+- Lastly, we need to define `-Destination`; the output ISO.
 You can make it short and sweet, and it doesn't need to be a full path.
-- **Make sure all your parameters are surrounded with quotation marks.** Your final command should look something like this: `.\Win11-TPM-RegBypass.ps1 -Win11Image "22000.100.210719-2150.CO_RELEASE_SVC_PROD2_CLIENTPRO_OEMRET_X64FRE_EN-US.ISO" -DestinationImage "Win11-New.iso"`
+- **Make sure all your parameters are surrounded with quotation marks.** Your final command should look something like this: `.\Win11-TPM-RegBypass.ps1 -Source "22000.100.210719-2150.CO_RELEASE_SVC_PROD2_CLIENTPRO_OEMRET_X64FRE_EN-US.ISO" -Destination "Win11-New.iso"`
 - Now you can hit Enter.
 The script should start running, and provided everything works correctly, you should now have a new ISO image without TPM or Secure Boot restrictions.